Musteva/3D-Projectile-Sway-and-Fix-Simulation/README.md

 ## What It Does

-- Generates random environment and projectile properties
+- Takes input as environment and projectile variables
 - Simulates normal projectile motion without disturbances
 - Introduces a random mid-flight disturbance (sway)
 - Tries to correct the projectile's path so it still reaches the original target